 Not for the first time in its history, Nîmes airport is threatened with closure!

-It would remain open to industrial and freight traffic and remains a vital airbase for the airborne firefighting squad Sécurité Civile, whose main base recently moved there.
-But a proposal is on the table to terminate passenger services to Nîmes and Béziers and divert these routes to Montpellier.
+If that happens, it would remain open to industrial and freight traffic and remains a vital airbase for the airborne firefighting squad Sécurité Civile, whose main operation recently moved there.
+But a proposal has been mooted to end passenger services to Nîmes and Béziers and divert these routes to Montpellier.

-Nothing is decided at this stage and any closure would be in the medium term.
+We should stress that nothing has been decided at this stage and any closure would be in the long to medium term.
 Watch this space for further developments.

 FACILITIES AT NIMES AIRPORT